Phnom Penh, between smiles, illusions, and blue dollars

 And it is these occasions that allow you to put on the brakes, and return to being what you are and not what you would like to be seen to be.

-Another $5 and add pleasure.
+Another $5 and you’re off the hook.

 Text: Gabriele Orlini